marcpaterno/y3_cluster_cpp/pseudocode_for_module.md

 The user compiles `MyY3Module.cc`, links it with the right libraries, and produces a dynamic library `MyY3Module.so`.
 This library is the CosmoSIS module.

+### Interpolation

+We have chosen to support:
+1. bilinear interpolation
+2. allowing extrapolation
+3. initialize interpolator with x_array, y_array, z values at implied grid
+4. "evaluation" of the interpolation looks like a function call.

+We also need 1-d interpolation; will use linear interpolation.
+Also allow extrapolation for 1-d interpolator.